 When you suspect an issue with a food intolerance or allergy, the easiest and least expensive way to test your theory is to do an elimination diet.

 An elimination diet is a temporary diet during which you remove specific foods for a specified amount of time, generally 3-6 weeks.
-Foods are then reintroduced one at a time, allowing you to assess impact on your body.
+Foods are then reintroduced one at a time, allowing you to assess the impact on your body.

 The most amazing aspect of an elimination diet is the immediacy of feeling the positive results of removing the offending food(s)!
 For examples, sinus or seasonal issues may disappear or lessen dramatically, energy levels increase, headaches diminish, along with your digestive upset.